Associate Professor of Mathematics

 In addition, in September 2015, Piercey obtained authorization from Ferris’ Academic Senate to assemble and lead a university-wide task force charged with making recommendations to improve the environment for academic interdisciplinary collaboration on campus.
 The task force includes faculty from all of the undergraduate colleges on the Big Rapids campus, department heads, deans, representatives of the provost’s office, and the directors of the Faculty Center for Teaching and Learning, the Office of International Education, and the Honors College.
 The task force has sent their recommendations to the Senate Executive Committee and final approval from the senate is anticipated by the end of this academic year.
 Piercey is excited about these recommendations, and expresses optimism that they will help Ferris live up to its core value of collaboration.

-PHOTO CAPTION: Victor Piercey is an associate professor of Mathematics in Ferris State University’s College of Arts and Sciences.
+PHOTO CAPTION: Victor Piercey is an associate professor of Mathematics in Ferris State University’s College of Arts, Sciences and Education.

 John Smith is the communications specialist for News Services and Social Media in University Advancement and Marketing.